 These documents require legal approval from all the partners involved and many times have to be amended depending on special cases.
 Although it might sound simple, this is the rate-determining step of the process and can take a long time to be completed.
 Without it, installation of the charge points cannot be undertaken.

-We have come a long way since we installed the very first charge points in the Lace Market Car Park and now we’re approaching the 200th charge point milestone.
-It hasn’t been a simple straight line process but one with many curves and tangents, but our network is growing and will continue to so, supporting more people to switch to cleaner, greener cars.
+We have come a long way since we installed the very first charge points in the Lace Market Car Park and now we’ve reached the 230 charge point milestone.
+It hasn’t been a simple straight line process but one with many curves and tangents, but our network is growing and will continue to do so, supporting more people to switch to cleaner, greener cars.